- Welcome to this editionof CBN News Showcase.

 no matter how politicallyincorrect it may be,

-- But we need a fresh baptismof love for a sinful world
+- We need a fresh baptismof love for a sinful world

 and a fresh baptism ofthe image of Jesus in us